Adlef/Starbucks/README.md

 ## Project Description

 A randomized experiment was conducted by Starbucks.
 An advertising promotion was tested to see if it would bring more customers to purchase a specific product priced at $10.
 Since it costs the company $0.15 to send out each promotion, it would be best to limit that promotion only to those that are most receptive to it.

 The goal of this exercise is to build a model to select the best customers to target, maximizing the two following metrics:

-1. Incremental Response Rate (IRR)

-IRR depicts how many more customers purchased the product with the promotion, as compared to if they didn't receive the promotion.
+1. Incremental Response Rate (IRR) - depicting how many more customers purchased the product with the promotion, as compared to if they didn't receive the promotion.

-2. Net Incremental Revenue (NIR)

-NIR depicts how much is made (or lost) by sending out the promotion.
+2. Net Incremental Revenue (NIR) - depicting how much is made (or lost) by sending out the promotion.

 Different approaches are described in Jupyter Notebook to solve this problem.
 1. Two Models Approach